 - Edit to the music.
 Use your music to dictate where you cut your footage, ensuring it matches the beats and pacing of the song.

-- Check out Artlist, where you’ll be able to find the perfect song for your YouTube Intro.
+- Check out Artlist, where you’ll be able to find the perfect song from a wide royalty-free music library for your YouTube Intro.